Greece Foodies

 1. Island of Crete

 The discovery of Cretan culinary secrets is an invitation to explore the art of life.
-Cretan cuisine includes dishes like Chania’s traditional pilaf rice with rooster or beef.
+Cretan recipes include dishes like Chania’s traditional pilaf rice with rooster or beef.
 The famed “ofto” roasted baby goat served practically everywhere in Crete, fresh salads, and traditional ‘dakos’ (barley rusks with fresh tomato, soft white cheese, and olive oil).

 This island is one of the most delicious destinations in Greece!